-Topic Level

-is a numeric value from 1 to 9 indicating the help level rep-resenting this Topic_Name.
-The first Topic_Level of all help files must be level 1.
+Topic Level is a numeric value from 1 to 9 indicating the help level representing this "Topic\Name".
+The first "Topic\Level" of all help files must be level 1.
 Subsequent topics can then be sub-topics (2, 3, etc.) to the level 1 topic, or new top-level topics.

-Topic Name

-is the character string representing the help topic.
-This is the name the user types to obtain help text (e.g. HELP SENd).
+Topic Name is the character string representing the help topic.
+This is the name the user types to obtain help text (e.g. "HELP SENd").
 This string should be limited to 15 characters in length for output formatting purposes.
-The Topic_Name may include upper case characters followed by lower case characters in order to allow an abbreviation on the help request.
+The "Topic\Name" may include upper-case characters followed by lower-case characters in order to allow an abbreviation on the help request.

-Help Text

-is the actual help text the user will see in response to a help request.
+Help Text is the actual help text the user will see in response to a help request.
 All help text should be character (text) data only.
-Users should be careful not to include unprintable characters, including tabs (multiple spaces are recommended) and control characters.
+Users should be careful to not include unprintable characters, including tabs (multiple spaces are recommended) and control characters.